Desbloqueie Recursos Exclusivos

 but that seems to be the case.

-mas esse parece ser o caso.
+mas parece ser o caso.

 So, way back in the early times of the universe,